kyma-project/cloud-manager/docs/user/tutorials/01-90-gcp-nfs-volume-restore.md

 # Restore RWX Volume Backups in GCP

-This tutorial explains how to initiate a restore operation for ReadWriteMany (RWX) volumes in Google Cloud Platform (GCP).
+This tutorial explains how to initiate a restore operation for the ReadWriteMany (RWX) volumes in Google Cloud Platform (GCP).

 ## Prerequisites <!-- {docsify-ignore} -->

-You have created a GcpNfsVolume.
+* You have created a GcpNfsVolume.
 Follow [Use RWX Volumes in GCP](./01-20-gcp-nfs-volume.md) to learn more.

-You have created a GcpNfsVolumeBackup.
+* You have created a GcpNfsVolumeBackup.
 Follow[Backup RWX Volumes in GCP](./01-70-gcp-nfs-volume-backup.md) to learn more.

 >[!NOTE]
 >All the examples below assume that the GcpNfsVolume is named `my-vol`, the GcpNfsVolumeBackup is named `my-backup`